 A final Company Tax Return and tax payment will be required when the winding up is complete.
-Directors may also have to account for personal gains or loses made on the disposal of assets and shares.
-This should be reported in their Self-Assessment tax returns.
+Directors may also have to account for personal gains or losses made on the disposal of assets and shares.
+This should be reported in their Self Assessment tax returns.

 You must ensure that the payroll is closed down.
 A final Full Payment Submission (FPS) should be submitted when running the final payroll, and you must pay any outstanding PAYE tax and National Insurance deductions by the given deadlines.

 If your company is registered for VAT, it should be de-registered.
 A final VAT return should be filed and any outstanding VAT liabilities should be paid.